Jackson retains women's 200m world title with stunning run

 "I couldn't believe it when I looked at the screen afterwards.
 I ran my race and I stayed composed so I am happy to come out with a silver," the American said.

+"To medal again in a global final is terrific.
+I came here both physically and mentally in the right place and silver is good."

-Britain's 2019 champion Dina Asher-Smith could not land a blow and finished seventh with Ivory Coast's 2017 silver medallist Marie-Josee Ta Lou eighth and last.
+Britain's 2019 champion Dina Asher-Smith could only finish seventh with Ivory Coast's Ta Lou was eighth.

 It extends the USA women's 200m title drought that dates back to Alysson Felix's third successive title in Berlin in 2009.